Preparations for Death a Hard Step for Some

 In the Year of the Plague Care Managers Preparing Clients For Death More Urgent

 You as a care manager must take a more urgent approach by yourself or with the client’s attorney because the stakes are so much higher as now elders are likely to die with this virus rampaging throughout the world, striking the people with comorbidity, like people over 65, the hardest

 Most geriatric care managers work with the wealthy top 10% if they want to survive as a business as Medicare does not cover long term care.
 Only the top 10%, like Aretha Frankin, can afford it.
 But what comes from being a good care manager is knowledge of death.
 End of Life care is one of their jobs.
 Making sure their client has all their legal documents ahead of time is critical at this minute.
 With COVID-19 that clock runs on speed.

-Right now with 80% of all the people in the US dying of COVID-19 elders, these documents- one a living will- are ana important job of the geriatric manager, as death
+, these documents- one a living will- are an important job of the geriatric manager, as death

 may be shrouded and waiting around the corner for many of your clients